AgaMiko/academic-kickstart/content/authors/admin/_index.md

 - icon: face-smile # Using a generic icon for Hugging Face - replace if a better one exists/added
   icon_pack: fas # Using FontAwesome Solid - alternatively use 'link' icon
   link: https://huggingface.co/AgaMiko
-# Link to a PDF of your resume/CV from the About widget.
-# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the line below.
-# Ensure the file exists at this path relative to your `static` directory.
-- icon: cv
-  icon_pack: ai # Academicons icon pack
-  link: files/cv.pdf # Make sure cv.pdf is in the static/files/ directory

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: "" # Keep empty unless using Gravatar